IQTLabs/snowglobe/README.md

 examples/ac.py
 ```

+In the latter case, you can use the chat interface to discuss the game afterwards, or just press `Enter` twice to exit.

 ## Human Players

 To play a game between two human players, launch the server from within the running container.
 Also, start the game: